kozhinhikkodan/the-fluid/README.md

 * PHP MySQL based application.
 * Free to use for any non profitable organization.
 * For any Installation Support or Technical support contact on  +91 9061431496 via WhatsApp.
-* Data will be protected on your own server, we will not have access to your data.
-* Software will updated on future considering your feedbacks.
 * Do not remove any credit shown in the entire software.

 <p align="right">(<a href="#top">back to top</a>)</p>